-Conventional The encryption keys can be tied (strapped), on a one-per-channel basis, through Customer Programming Software.
-In addition, you can have operator-selectable keys, operator-selectable keys, and operator-selectable key erasure.
+Conventional Multikey The encryption keys can be tied (strapped), on a one-per-channel basis, through Customer Programming Software.
+In addition, you can have operator-selectable keys, operator-selectable keysets, and operator-selectable key erasure.
 If talkgroups are enabled in conventional, then the encryption keys are strapped to the talkgroups.

-Trunked Multikey
+Trunked If the radio is used for both have operator-selectable key erasure.

-If the radio is used for both conventional and trunked applications, strap the encryption keys for trunking on a per-talkgroup or announcement-group basis.
+Trunked Multikey If the radio is used for both conventional and trunked applications, strap the encryption keys for trunking on a per-talkgroup or announcement-group basis.
 In addition, a different key can be strapped to other features, such as dynamic regrouping, failsoft, or emergency talkgroup.
-You can have operator-selectable key erasure.
+You can